Childhood cancer: Play therapy

-Family Therapy
+Family therapy

 Family therapy is important because it allows for bonding time within a family, which can increase social support for both the patient and the family.
 Family therapy is child-parent interaction based, giving the family time to have conversations and understand what they are feeling.
 Parents are able to be supported in having conversations about treatment or medical conditions, where they may have had trouble beforehand.
 By incorporating care for each member, families are better able to reach a state of life that was similar to the one before a diagnosis.
 Starting therapy at diagnosis before treatment can be more beneficial because it will also act as a preventative measure.
 The time of diagnosis is when families tend to be most stressed and carry the most negative emotions.

 Family therapy can be used for all ages.
 Children at younger ages can benefit from play therapy and children at older ages need more communication-based therapy.
 Overall, family therapy can improve the quality of life of children with cancer and improve mental health.
 It can also alleviate the effects of depression, anxiety, and poor quality of life that other family members have.

-Cognitive Behavioral Therapy
+Cognitive behavioral therapy

 The diagnosis, treatment, and survivorship process for children with cancer is extremely distressing for both the patient and family.
 Psychosocial care provides support, care, and skills for patients to address distress and psychological illness.
-Cognitive-Behavioral Therapy (CBT) can have a significant positive impact on patients and families.
-Cognitive-Behavioral Therapy includes aspects of cognitive therapy, challenging maladaptive assumptions, and relaxation training.
+Cognitive behavioral therapy (CBT) can have a significant positive impact on patients and families.
+CBT includes aspects of cognitive therapy, challenging maladaptive assumptions, and relaxation training.
 CBT for childhood cancer patients can reduce anxiety, depression, pain, and behavioral distress.
 Over time, CBT has proven to reduce stress and levels, while increasing self-efficacy.